Roy Helu: 2014 season

 In 2014, Helu had almost no competition for the second-string running back job, and won it easily over fellow running backs Silas Redd, Evan Royster, Chris Thompson, and Lache Seastrunk.
 In the 2014 season, he appeared in 14 games.
 He finished with 40 carries for 216 rushing yards and one rushing touchdown to go along with 42 receptions for 477 receiving yards and two receiving touchdowns.

 Oakland Raiders

-2015 season

 On March 10, 2015, Helu signed a two-year contract worth over $4 million with the Oakland Raiders.
 In the 2015 season, Helu appeared in nine games.
 He had 17 carries for 39 rushing yards to go along with nine receptions for 75 receiving yards and one receiving touchdown.

-2016 season

 He was placed on the team's injured reserve list on July 29, 2016, ending his season, and was waived from the team a few days later.

 Personal life

 Helu (pronounced HEH-loo) was born to Roy Helu Sr. and Kilistofa (Kristi) Helu on December 7, 1988, in Danville, California.
-His father played rugby for the Tongan national rugby union team.
+His father played rugby for the United States national rugby union team.

 He is married to retired professional volleyball player and fellow Nebraska Cornhusker alum, Dani Mancuso.

 Helu is of Tongan descent.
 He is a devout Christian.